kaanersoy/giphies/README.md

 # Giphies Website Project

-This is a just one-page website showing popular gifs of the day to you.
+This is just a one-page app showing popular gifs of the day to you.